horvatic/cloud-homelab-deployment/README.md

 This repo will:

 On Deploy:
-- Create the Cluster
+- Create a Cluster
 - Create the Tasks
 - Create the Services
 - Create API's for the Services in API Gateway

 On Destory:
-- Delete the Cluster
+- Delete a Cluster
 - Delete the Tasks
 - Delete the Services
 - Delete the Services API's

+On Dev Deploy:
+- Create a EC2 Ubuntu Machine

+On Dev Destory:
+- Delete a EC2 Ubuntu Machine

 The following is already created in AWS to use this example:
 - A VPC